 Yesterday I flattened fifty molehills in my back garden, removing half of the soil, tramping the remainder, and raking over guttie prints.
 Easy enough remedy for the unforeseen, lawn-killing consequences of my adventures in worm farming a few years ago.
 A bit of reseeding and back to normal, thought I.

 Last night’s seismic shock must have excited the ‘soil dragons’（土竜) though, as they left me half a dozen Valentine’s gifts this morning.
 But I thank Mother Nature for their presence (if not their presents!), and look forward to warmer weather bringing glimpses of our resident snakes, house geckoes, lizards, pipistrelles, visiting woodpeckers, courting doves and fauna riches too abundant to list.

 Meanwhile my plum trees are blossoming to the south of the house, but still in bud to the north, despite those blue skies.

 Image credit: Max Pixel

-Originally from the Ormeau Road in Belfast, Michael McCoy has worked with Japan for the past 30 years, where he works as an executive coach.
+Originally from the Ormeau Road in Belfast, Michael McCoy has worked with Japan for the past 30 years, and is a Tokyo-based executive coach.